1stdibs/npm-cache-install/readme.md

 ## configuration

-* `cacheInstall.host` sets the hostname of the cache server
+* `cacheInstall.host` sets the hostname of the cache server.
+Defaults to `localhost`
-* `cacheInstall.path` sets the path to the cache on the cache server
+* `cacheInstall.path` sets the path to the cache on the cache server.
+Defaults to `/tmp/node_modules-cache/`

 The configuration values can be set in one of two ways: